mriazh/mriazh/README.md

 ### 🧑‍💻 About Me

-- 🔧 Menangani monitoring jaringan, pembaruan topologi, patching switch, konfigurasi VLAN, dan perapihan rack server.
+- 🔧 Managing network monitoring, topology updates, switch patching, VLAN configuration, and server rack maintenance.
-- 🌐 Berpengalaman dalam pemasangan & konfigurasi perangkat Wi-Fi dan LAN baru serta troubleshoot koneksi di area bandara.
+- 🌐 Experienced in deploying & configuring new Wi-Fi and LAN devices, as well as troubleshooting connections across the airport.
-- 🤖 Mengembangkan tools otomatisasi menggunakan Python untuk mempercepat proses monitoring dan reporting MRTG.
+- 🤖 Building automation tools with Python to speed up MRTG monitoring and reporting workflows.
-- 📖 Hobi membaca buku dan artikel untuk terus belajar hal baru.
+- 📖 Love reading books and articles to keep learning new things.

 ---